How Pie Became A Powerful Punchline In Political Provocation

 Among protestors, the term d’art for Thompson’s actions is to stage a “pastry uprising”: Over the last several decades, pie-throwers have targeted all manner of government and business leaders for perceived slights in their worldviews and actions.
 The hit list includes Watergate perpetrator G. Gordon Liddy in 1977, hydrogen bomb inventor Edward Teller in 1980 and Monsanto’s CEO Robert Shapiro in 1998.
 World Trade Organization head Renato Ruggiero was also hit in 1998, followed by Microsoft’s Bill Gates in 1999.

-More recently, Calvin Klein got tagged in 2001, the Green Party’s Ralph Nader in 2003, and conservative icon Anne Coulter in 2004, along with Vermont governor James Douglas in 2008, and Michigan Senator Carl Levin in 2010.
+More recently, Calvin Klein got tagged in 2001, the Green Party’s Ralph Nader in 2003, and conservative icon Ann Coulter in 2004, along with Vermont governor James Douglas in 2008, and Michigan Senator Carl Levin in 2010.
 In May, the CEO of Qantas airline was pied while speaking out for a gay marriage vote in Australia.

 According to Pie Any Means Necessary, an activist handbook printed more than a decade ago, the record of political pieing dates back at least to Spain in the mid-1600s, when a band of bakers snuck into a royal dinner to toss pies at a leader of the Hapsburg Monarchy, protesting policies of heavy taxation and military conscription.
 It’s since become a staple slapstick gag in films and an accessible way for anyone with an oven to protest.